toelt-llc/KiPy/code/README.md

 **Directories**
 -[Animations](https://github.com/toelt-llc/gaze-kuleuven/tree/main/code/animations):
 Contains the animation modules and useful functions.
-Animations saved from the *anim_showcase* scripts are saved here.
+Animations saved from the *anim_showcase* scripts are saved here in subfolders.
 -[Images](https://github.com/toelt-llc/gaze-kuleuven/tree/main/code/images)
 Contains visualizations for differents parameters.
-Images are obtained from the scripts.
+Images are also obtained from the scripts.

 ### Executing programs